NasserMalibari/pneumonia/README.md

 These instructions will explain how to setup and run our different models to replicate our results.

 ### Installing
+To download the dataset needed for this project visit [kaggle](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia), create an account and download the data zip file.
+Unzip the compressed file and extract chest_xray into the base directory of this project so that you have the following file structure:
+    __pycache__
+    models
+    chest_xray
+    README.md

+To install the packages needed for this project run:
     pip install {dependancy}

 ## Running the models